-Between 2012 and 2018, 72 Tasmanians on average have died by suicide annually (ranging from 61 to 87) and the annual average suicide rate was 16.8 per 100,000 population.
-Suicide was the leading cause of death among Tasmanians aged 15-44 years in 2019 and accounted for the highest number of years of life lost.
-Tasmania has a higher rate of suicide than the rest of Australia.
-The age-standardised suicide rate in Tasmania in 2018 was 15 per 100,000 people, compared with 12.1 per 100,000 nationally.
-Suicide rates are higher among males than females in all age groups, and are highest among men aged 35-44.
+Between 2017 and 2021, 82 Tasmanians on average have died by suicide annually (ranging from 65 to 106).
+The age-standardised suicide rate in Tasmania in 2021 was 13.5 per 100,000 people, compared with 12.0 per 100,000 nationally128.
+Suicide was the leading cause of death among Tasmanians aged 25-44 years in 2022 and accounted for the highest number of years of life lost129.
+Suicide rates are higher among males than females in all age groups, and are highest among men aged 35-44126.

 The reasons for suicide are complex and multifaceted.
 Suicide is not always connected to mental illness.
 Suicide attempts are often linked to feelings of helplessness or being overwhelmed by a situation.
 These stressful life events can include relationship difficulties, social isolation, loss of a job or income, and financial or housing stress.

 However, more than one-half (64%) of people who died by suicide in Tasmania in 2012-18 had at least one previous diagnosis of a mental illness.
-A similar proportion (64%) of people who died by suicide had received mental health treatment in the 12 months leading to death, and nearly half (47%) received treatment in the 6 weeks leading to death, most commonly from a GP.
+A similar proportion (64%) of people who died by suicide had received mental health treatment in the 12 months leading to death, and nearly half (47%) received treatment in the 6 weeks leading to death, most commonly from a GP126.
 For people with available toxicology reports, pharmaceutical drugs had been consumed before death by 73%, alcohol by 36%, and illicit drugs by 14%.

-Suicide prevention has been identified as a national priority and in December 2018, it was elevated to a whole-of-government issue.
+Suicide prevention has been identified as a national priority and in December 2018 it was elevated to a whole-of-government issue.
 The National mental health and suicide prevention plan (2021) commits all governments to work together to achieve better mental health and suicide prevention outcomes, including through integration in planning and service delivery at a regional level.
-Improvements in mental health services are imperative, however an effective suicide prevention response may require concerted action by law enforcement agencies, planning and infrastructure developers, transport providers, social support agencies, housing providers and health agencies.
+Improvements in mental health services are imperative, however an effective suicide prevention response may require concerted action by law enforcement agencies, planning and infrastructure developers, transport providers, social support agencies, housing providers and health agencies126.
+In alignment with that, the Tasmanian Suicide Prevention Strategy 2023-27 includes a focus on collaboration to prevent suicide in Tasmania130.